 Dig into everyone’s priorities for the home

 It’s natural for families to want the process to be informal.
 However, before you begin hunting for the right home, it’s important to understand the needs of each person who will be involved in buying and living in it.
 Compile a list and discuss everyone’s needs, the desired neighborhood and amenities, and if the home should be move-in ready.
-If are needed, you’ll want to talk about how those expenses will be handled as well.
+If home renovations or room additions are needed, you’ll want to talk about how those expenses will be handled as well.

 Understand the multigenerational homebuying process

 Depending on whether the home is a single unit or multiple units, your mortgage company may have different down payment requirements.
 While traditional mortgages generally require a down payment in the 15- to 20 percent range, your down payment could be lower if you have co-owners who plan to live in the house.
 It’s best to check with your bank and get pre-approved before you start your search.

 If the property you and your family are interested in has more than four units, it would be considered commercial and may have different mortgage and down payment requirements than a residential property.

 There are many stages to buying a home.
 When you plan to purchase a home with family members, make sure everyone’s finances are in order—when you apply for a mortgage each person will be asked to provide detailed financial information and submit to a credit check by the lender.
 Your lender will also look at each family member’s debt-to-income ratio, the percentage of monthly pre-tax income that goes toward paying monthly debts.
 The lower your debt-to-income ratio is, the more likely you are to qualify for a mortgage.
 It’s important to ask your lender about different loan options, current interest rates, down payment requirements and closing costs.